 Brev retreats, shouting in pain and frustration.
 (We keep our Pygon protection on the whole fight to minimize actual damage, but it still leaves a large cut.)
 I pursue and take the offensive immediately by going for a power attack from one side and a normal attack from the other.
-These he manages to block both of, but he uses more energy to stabilize both his swords.
+These he manages to block both of, but he uses Pygon stabilization on both his swords.
 Spending energy too liberally is his biggest flaw in my opinion.

 My right sword won't be ready again for a while, so I retreat this time.
 Brev attacks again, with - guess what - double power attacks.

-Brev collapses in exhaustion.
+Brev collapses in exhaustion and pain.
 "Dammit, not again!
 One of these days, Telra, I'm going to get you, more than once, or twice..."

 "Last I checked, you weren't the instructor, so shut up, okay?"